-We are continuing on with part three on our series on bad wines, their diagnostic, causes and treatment.
+We are continuing on with part three on our series on wine faults and flaws, bad wines, their diagnostic, causes and treatment.
 Hope this info will help make the wine world a slightly better place! 😉

 6. Inadequate Settling of White Juices.

 Description: A common problem in white wines is a leafy, vegetal character reminiscent of cigar butts.

 Cause: Attributable to the winemaker’s failure to let the juice settle adequately before fermenting.
 Suspended organic material is attacked by microorganisms including wild yeasts.

 Prevention: Involves light (15-25 ppm) sulphiting of juice immediately after pressing; settling cold and racking settled juice off sediment before fermentation starts.

 Judging: Such characters are usually considered flaws rather than faults.